-The Ways To Wealth Exclusive Offer: Launch a blog for under $4.00 /month with Bluehost.
+The Ways To Wealth Exclusive Offer: Launch a blog for under $3.00 /month with Bluehost.
 Get a FREE domain ($15 value) and great customer service, too.
-That’s 50% off of the original price of $7.99/mo when you use TW2W’s exclusive link.
+That’s more than 50% off of the original price of $7.99/mo when you use TW2W’s exclusive link.

 If you’re interested in starting a blog, I have a free 7-day email course: How To Make Your First $1K Blogging.

 Simply sign up below to have it delivered straight to your inbox: